adamsjlcode/HA_2023/README.md

-Sure, I can help you save this information as a markdown file on your desktop.
-Here's the markdown version of the README file:

 ```markdown
 # Home Assistant Configuration
 This repository contains the configuration files for my Home Assistant setup.
 The configuration includes various scenes and their corresponding entity pictures.